-Contractor shall complete all work identified in Phase 1 by [Enter date MM/DD/YY or # of calendar days from the receipt of the Notice of Award].
+Constructor shall complete all work identified in Phase 1 by [Enter date MM/DD/YY or # of calendar days from the receipt of the Notice of Award].

-Contractor shall complete all work identified in Phase 2 by [Enter date MM/DD/YY or # of calendar days from the receipt of the Notice of Award].
+Constructor shall complete all work identified in Phase 2 by [Enter date MM/DD/YY or # of calendar days from the receipt of the Notice of Award].

 A substantial completion certificate will be issued for each Phase as completed to the satisfaction of the Owner and Design Professional.

 g.
-Contractor Supervision
+Constructor Supervision

-Contractor shall be represented by a competent full-time Superintendent with no other assigned duties or responsibilities from the commencement of Work until the project achieves substantial completion.
-The Superintendent for the Contractor shall exercise general supervision over all subcontractors of any tier and shall have decision-making authority of the Contractor.
+Constructor shall be represented by a competent full-time Superintendent with no other assigned duties or responsibilities from the commencement of Work until the project achieves substantial completion.
+The Superintendent for the Constructor shall exercise general supervision over all subcontractors of any tier and shall have decision-making authority of the Constructor.

-Contractor shall provide its on-site Superintendent and Project Manager with handheld cellular phones / devices.
+Constructor shall provide its on-site Superintendent and Project Manager with handheld cellular phones / devices.
 Numbers for each phone / device shall be included on the Subcontractor List and made available during the Pre-construction Meeting.

-Contractor shall provide after-hours emergency service contact number if different from the on-site Superintendent or Project Manager.
+Constructor shall provide after-hours emergency service contact number if different from the on-site Superintendent or Project Manager.

 [Edit these sentences as necessary.]

-The Contractor’s Project Manager shall be represented on site with no other assigned duties or responsibilities from the commencement of Work until the project achieves substantial completion.
+The Constructor’s Project Manager shall be represented on site with no other assigned duties or responsibilities from the commencement of Work until the project achieves substantial completion.

-The Contractor’s Project Manager and/or Superintendent shall have demonstrated success in completing at least one (1) project of similar type, complexity and size, and shall provide upon request references from such project(s).
+The Constructor’s Project Manager and/or Superintendent shall have demonstrated success in completing at least one (1) project of similar type, complexity and size, and shall provide upon request references from such project(s).

 4. TIME